BattletechModders/IRBTModUtils/README.md

 A collection of utility classes and helpers that support mods for the [HBS BattleTech](http://battletechgame.com/) game.

+## Mech Move Modifiers

+Various systems may want to patch the movement speeds of Mechs.
+Overlapping Harmony patches can be messy, so IRBTModUtils provides an API that allows systems to inject their own modifications.
+IRBTModUtils will scan all loaded assemblies for classes that extend `IRBTModUtils.Extension.MechMoveModifier` during the ModTek 'FinishedLoading' call.
+These implementations will be invoked to calculate the following properties of the Mech class:

+* MaxWalkDistance
+* MaxBackwardDistance
+* MaxSprintDistance

+Other mods may want to reference these values directly.
+To do so, simply import `IRBTModUtils.Extension` and use the `ModifiedWalkDistance` and `ModifiedRunDistance` extensions on your target Mech.
+These methods will fetch the base distance (mech.WalkSpeed and mech.RunSpeed respectively) then apply any configured modifiers to them.

+This mod sets a minimum move distance, expressed as `Settings.MinimumMove` in `mod.json`.
+If the sum of all modifiers reduces the walk or run distance below this value, it will be returned instead.

+This feature patches several methods.
+If you'd like to disable it entirely, set `Settings.Features.EnableMovementModifers` to false in `mod.json`.

 ## Custom Dialog

 Loreum ipsum